 Q: What is Apostille?

-A: The Apostille is an official government issued certificate added to documents so they will be recognized when presented in another country.
+A: The Apostille is an official government issued certificate from the emitting country added to documents so they will be recognized when presented in another country.
 Some countries call it Authentication.
 Note that Notary is not the same thing.

 Q: Where do I get a background check and why is this required?

 A: Because we ask that all parents volunteer at the school in some capacity during the school year, all parents must have a background check.
 Requirements to request a background check vary from one country to another.
 If you are a Nicaraguan citizen or resident, you can request a police report in Rivas.
 If you are moving internationally, please ask the local police station in your country of residence how to go about requesting a background check.